The Rehabilitation of Offenders Act and Convicted Drivers

 However, it is necessary to disclose all types of unspent convictions of all people who will be covered by the insurance policy, such as a spouse, partner or children, if they will be covered under the policy.

 How long is it before a conviction is spent?

 Most motoring affences are usually spent after five years (unless a ban of more than 5 years is imposed), or half that if the offender is under 18.
 For criminal offences the time varies and some are never spent.
 The time depends on the actual offence, the penalty the court hands out and the age of the offender so this is something you should get qualified legal advice on.

 What should a person disclose when applying for insurance?

 It is important to remember that once convictions are spent, there is no need to disclose the same to insurance providers.
-However, unspent convictions, including pending prosecution, fixed penalty notice and any other conviction that does not come under the purview of ROA has to be disclosed to the insurance provider, even if the provider does not specifically ask for it.
+However, unspent convictions, including pending prosecution, fixed penalty notice and any other convictions that do not come under the purview of ROA have to be disclosed to the insurance provider, even if the provider does not specifically ask for it.

 When does the disclosure take place?